mem48/geocompr/main.md

 ```

 XY, XYZ and XYZM types of points are automaticly created based on the lenght of a numeric vector.
-Only XYM type needs to be specified using a `dim` argument.
+Only the XYM type needs to be specified using a `dim` argument.

 Multipoint and linestring objects are created based on a matrix using `st_multipoint()` and `st_linestring()` functions: